Kudditji Kngwarreye: Life

 Kngwarreye was born and lived in the Anmatyerre language group at Alhalkere in the Utopia community, located 250 km north-east of Alice Springs.
 Kngwarreye had a traditional bush upbringing and worked as a stockman and mine worker.
 He was also a traditional custodian of many important Dreamings of the land, and men's business ceremonial sites located in his country at Utopia Station.

 Kngwarreye witnessed the success of Albert Namatjira, and experienced the 1967 referendum.
 Kngwarreye and his countrymen had their land claim approved in 1979 and throughout the years he felt the effects of different government policies on Indigenous people of the Northern Territory.
 Kngwarreye started painting around 1986 and continued painting until 2015.
 He participated in many international exhibitions and became known for depictions of his Dreamings; their abstract imagery, bold colour use, and intuitive interplay with space and form has cemented his name in the Aboriginal art scene.

-Over the years his Dreamings have profoundly evolved into extraordinary juxtaposed colour fields, startling in both composition and hue.
-Harsh or soft and often surprising to the Western eye, his painterly style maps out the creation, his country, and his traditional Dreamings.
-While his spatial, painterly compositions have a Rothko-esque quality to them, the work of this Anmatyerre elder from the Northern Territory is clearly a unique Australian voice.
+Over the years, the Anmatyerre elder's Dreamings evolved into juxtaposed colour fields in both composition and hue.
+Harsh or soft, his style mapped out the creation, his country, and his traditional Dreamings.

-In 2006, Kudditji was named as one of the top 50 most collectible artists in Australia by Art Collector magazine.
+In 2006, he was named one of the top 50 most collectible artists in Australia by Art Collector magazine.

 In 2013, Kate Owen Gallery presented the exhibition "The Master Returns" – a long-awaited new body of work by Kudditji and his first since overcoming a difficult battle with illness.
 Gallery owner and director Geoff Henderson commented at the time, "Quite simply, this is the most powerful and compelling body of works I’ve seen from him".
 Kngwarreye continued to paint until 2015 when illness prevented him from painting any longer.
 Two years later, in January 2017, he died peacefully in a retirement home in Alice Springs.